Julie's Tips:

 Pitfall #3: Emphasizing editing rather than understanding.

-By focusing on "editing" in a tutorial, one only scratches the surface of improving grammar usage.
+By focusing on "editing" in a consultation, a Consultant only scratches the surface of improving grammar usage.
 True improvement will only come with increased understanding through repeated collaboration on individual grammatical problems in the context of the student's paper.
 Leave strict paper "editing" up to the writer.
-Not only is it for the most part disallowed in the writing tutorial, but it's the writer's job - not yours.
+Not only is it for the most part disallowed in the writing consultation, but it's the writer's job - not yours.

 Works Cited